Archdiocese of Wellington: Pioneers

 The Catholic faith of the new immigrants to Wellington was initially sustained through the efforts of John Fitzgerald who arrived on 31 January 1840.
 He led the Sunday prayers and organised Christian Doctrine classes.
 The first resident priest was the Capuchin Father Jeremiah O’Riley who arrived as chaplain to Hon Henry William Petre, a director of the New Zealand Company and one of the founders of Wellington.
 O’Riley arrived in January 1843 and within a year the first, small Catholic church was built and dedicated to the Nativity.
 Meanwhile, the Auckland-based French Marists ministered extensively throughout the country and Fr J.B.
-Compte SM established a permanent mission at Otaki in 1844.
+Compte SM established a permanent mission at Ōtaki in 1844.

 Marists

 In June 1848, Pope Pius IX divided New Zealand into two dioceses, Auckland and Wellington which consisted of the lower half of the North Island and the whole of the South Island.
 Bishop Philippe Viard, who arrived in Wellington on the barque "Clara" on 1 May 1850, was the first bishop.
 With him were five Marist priests, ten lay brothers, two lay male teachers, three Māori and four young women, the "Sisters of Mary" who commenced teaching at what became St Mary's College and Sacred Heart Cathedral School.